Learn about social media and digital safety for immigrants

 Personal information online is called data.
 Avoid sharing important data like your ID number, bank details, passwords, address, or immigration related documents online.

 Be careful when giving apps access to your data, especially on Facebook.
 Regularly check and update your settings to control what apps can access.
 Consider deleting old accounts you no longer use.
-Use encrypted messaging apps like the latest version of WhatsApp and Signal for sensitive conversations.
+Use encrypted messaging apps like the latest version of Signal for sensitive conversations.

 Never send money to anyone unless you are sure who they are.
 Government offices and real businesses will not ask for money or your password.